 After years of debilitating headaches, Brittany Maynard learned she had a form of brain cancer that could cause her great pain before she died.
 Her home state of California did not allow her doctors to help her legally commit suicide, but Oregon did, and she moved to Oregon so that she could “pass in peace,” as she said in a video posted on YouTube.
 She died at the age of 29 from pills prescribed to her under Oregon’s “Death with Dignity” Act.
 Three months later, her husband and mother stood with a group of California lawmakers to announce the introduction of assisted suicide legislation.
 “Please help me carry out my daughter’s legacy,” said her mother, Debbie Ziegler, according to news accounts.
 “Please help me assure that other terminally ill patients don’t face what we had to face.”
 (The legislation eventually passed; California's physician assisted suicide law went into effect on June 9, 2016.)

-Washington and Vermont have their own physician assisted suicide laws, and in New Mexico and Montana judges have ruled in favor of the practice in test cases.
 Under Oregon’s law, patients who request the pills must be at least 18, capable of making and communicating health decisions, and suffering from an illness expected to lead to death within six months.
 Their request must be signed by two people, including someone who is not an heir, relative, or the patient’s doctor.
 The doctor must discuss alternatives to assisted suicide.
-If a mental health problem is suspected, a psychiatrist or psycholgist must evaluate the patient.
-Patients also must wait for 15 days before they receive their prescription, typically either secobarbital or pentobarbital.
+If a mental health problem is suspected, a psychiatrist or psychologist must evaluate the patient.
+Patients also must wait 15 days before they receive their prescription, typically either secobarbital or pentobarbital.
 When they take it, they go unconscious in one to 40 minutes and die within days.
 Half die in fewer than 20 minutes.

-Many Oregonians who might be eligible don’t ask for a prescription, and about a third of patients who do never take the pills, according to state records.
-“It’s like having a parachute,” says Arthur Caplan, who heads the bioethics division at New York University’s Langone Medical Center.
+Many Oregonians who might be eligible don’t ask for a prescription, and about a third of patients who do never take the pills.
+Since the first Oregonian took medication under the law 22 years ago, a total of 2,518 people have received prescriptions, of whom 1,657, or 66 percent, have died from taking them, according to the most recent report.
+“It’s like having a parachute,” says Arthur Caplan, PhD, founder of the bioethics division at New York University’s Langone Medical Center.
 “People think, ‘If things really get bad, I can do something.’”

 Among the patients who die from the pills, the most common end-of-life concerns stated on state questionnaires are losing autonomy and dignity as patients.
 About a quarter say they are worried about pain.
 Less than 3 percent cite the cost of their care.
 Most of them are seniors, not young women like Maynard, and they typically have cancer and are under hospice care.